boazbk/tcs/lec_03a_computing_every_function.md

 and where `proc_code'` is obtained by replacing all occurrences of `a` with `d`,`b` with `e`, `c` with `f`.
 When doing that we will need to ensure that all other variables appearing in `proc_code'` don't interfere with other variables.
 We can always do so by renaming variables to new names that were not used before.
-Therefore we can prove the following theorem:
+The above reasoning leads to the proof of the following theorem:

 > ### {.theorem title="Procedure definition synctatic sugar" #functionsynsugarthm}
 Let NAND-CIRC-PROC be the programming language NAND-CIRC augmented with the syntax above for defining procedures.
 Then for every NAND-CIRC-PROC program $P$, there exists a standard (i.e., "sugar free") NAND-CIRC program $P'$ that computes the same function as $P$.

-[functionsynsugarthm](){.ref} can be proven using the transformation above, but since the formal proof is somewhat long and tedious, we omit it here.
+[functionsynsugarthm](){.ref} can be proven using the transformation above, but since the formal proof is somewhat long and tedious, we omit it here. program that does not use them.
-See however [functionsynsugarthmpython](){.ref} for a _Python program_ that transforms a NAND-CIRC-PROC program that uses procedures into an equivalent "sugar free" NAND-CIRC program that does not use them.

 ::: {.example title="Computing Majority from NAND using syntactic sugar" #majcircnand}
-Functions allow us to express NAND-CIRC programs much more cleanly and succinctly.
+Procedures allow us to express NAND-CIRC programs much more cleanly and succinctly.
 For example, because we can compute AND,OR, and NOT using NANDs, we can compute the _Majority_ function as follows:

 ```python